 Valentine’s day is approaching!
 Actually, it is practically here when you consider how quickly days go by.
 It is time to plan your evening with your special one.
 You may decide to go to that amazing place you’ve always talked about, or avoid the craziness and the crowds by staying at home.

 Preparing the most romantic evening at home can be a little overwhelming.
 Here are some very basic tips: Send your valentine away for the day and get her a little Spa treatment.
 If you have kids, get rid of them!
 Babysitter, grandparents, neighbors, anything goes.
-Make sure the house is clean, plan a meal (include dessert), throw rose petals throughout the house without overdoing it, take a shower, play appropriate music like soft jazz or heavy metal if that’s your thing, light up some candles, turn your phones off and leave Facebook alone for the evening!
+Make sure the house is clean, plan a meal (include dessert), throw rose petals throughout the house without overdoing it, take a shower, play appropriate music like soft jazz or heavy metal if that’s your thing, light up some candles, turn your phones off, get a beautiful necklace from mynamedgifts.co.uk and leave Facebook alone for the evening!
 Anything else is just icing on the cake… like a fancy cocktail :-) which conveniently brings us to this cocktail recipe.
 I call it: “Champagne Valentine.”

 WHAT YOU NEED